tools/godep/Readme.md

 ```

 This will save a list of dependencies to the file `Godeps/Godeps.json`, copy
 their source code into `Godeps/_workspace` and rewrite the dependencies.
-Read
+Godep
+does not copy files from source repositories that are not tracked (in version
-over the contents of `Godeps/_workspace` and make sure it looks reasonable.
-Then
+control).
+Read over the contents of `Godeps/_workspace` and make sure it looks
-commit the whole Godeps directory to version control, **including
+reasonable.
+Then commit the whole Godeps directory to version control,
-`Godeps/_workspace`**.
+**including `Godeps/_workspace`**.

 The additional flag `-r` tells save to automatically rewrite package import
 paths.
 This allows your code to refer directly to the copied dependencies in